Influence of a mass transfer stability criterion on double white dwarf populations

 \section{Formation scenarios of DWDs}

 In general, a binary will experience one or two mass transfer phases to produce a DWD \citep{han1998}.
 The formation of DWDs is summarized as follows for convenience.
-For brevity, we denote the mass transfer phase with RL if it is stable i.e. the mass ratio $q$ (the donor/the loser) is less than $q_{\rm c}$ at the onset of mass transfer, and with CE if it is dynamically unstable ($q>q_{\rm c}$) \footnote{{Accoding to \citet{han1998}, there is one more formation channel which has not been shown here i.e. Exposed core + CE, which only works when the tidally enhanced stellar wind has been included.
+For brevity, we denote the mass transfer phase with RL if it is stable, that is, the mass ratio, $q,$ (the donor/the loser) is less than $q_{\rm c}$ at the onset of mass transfer, and with CE if it is dynamically unstable ($q>q_{\rm c}$) \footnote{{Accoding to \citet{han1998}, there is one more formation channel which has not been shown here i.e., exposed core + CE, which only works when the tidally enhanced stellar wind has been included.
 In this channel, the envelope of the initially more massive component is lost by the enhanced stellar wind.
 The core is exposed after all the envelope is lost and becomes a WD.
-The secondary evolves and fills its Roche lobe during the HG or RGB stage, and the binary enters into the CE phase, leaving a DWD system after the ejection of the CE.
+The secondary evolves and fills its Roche lobe during the HG or red giant branch (RGB) stage, and the binary enters into the CE phase, leaving a DWD system after the ejection of the CE.
 We have not considered the tidally enhanced stellar winds in our studies.}}.